How Much Do You Get Paid to Donate Sperm? All Your Questions Answered

 Track down a sperm bank that’s close to you through the National Directory of Sperm Cryobanks.

-Most centers require donors to live within 25 miles (or about an hour of the clinic) because if you become a donor, you’ll be visiting the facility regularly.
+Most centers require donors to live within 25 miles (or about an hour from the clinic) because if you become a donor, you’ll be visiting the facility regularly.

 A legitimate organization will be registered with the FDA.
 Enter the clinic’s name in the FDA directory to ensure it’s registered.